Marteris/exhibition_scale/README.md

 ## Functions

 You can navigate with the arrow keys.
-Press down to select "Start" or "Ausschalten".
+Press down arrow to select "Start" or "Ausschalten".

 Insert time as number.
 It sets the overall time of the playing video.
 If the number is smaller than 10, it is automatically set to 10 minutes.